-Scărișoara Cave, located at an altitude of 1,165 meters in the picturesque Apuseni Mountains, shelters the Scărișoara Glacier.
-With a volume of 75000 cubic meters, this 3,000-year-old natural wonder is Europe’s second largest underground glacier and one of the country’s major speleological sites.
-For maximum effect, visit the cave in summer to experience the sharp temperature drop, either as a sole objective by traveling 125 kilometers from Oradea, western Romania, or as part of a hike, in any season.
+Scărișoara Cave, located at an altitude of 1,165 meters (3,820 feet) in the picturesque Apuseni Mountains, shelters the Scărișoara Glacier.
+With a volume of 75,000 cubic meters (2,650,000 cubic feet), this 3,000-year-old natural wonder is Europe’s second largest underground glacier and one of the country’s major speleological sites.
+For maximum effect, visit the cave in summer to experience the sharp temperature drop, either as a sole objective by traveling 125 kilometers (80 miles) from Oradea, western Romania, or as part of a hike, in any season.

-The 60 hectare botanical and geological reservation where they are located is unique in Europe, and is divided into two sections, Pâclele Mari and Pâclele Mici.
-To see the spectacular mud volcanoes you must travel to Berca, Buzău County, 22 kilometers from the city of Buzău and 122 km from Romania’s capital, Bucharest.
+The 60-hectare (150-acre) botanical and geological reservation where they are located is unique in Europe, and is divided into two sections, Pâclele Mari and Pâclele Mici.
+To see the spectacular mud volcanoes you must travel to Berca, Buzău County, 22km (14mi) from the city of Buzău and 122km (75mi) from Romania’s capital, Bucharest.

 The former salt mine Salina Turda, which dates from the 17th century, is home to an underground amusement park nestled 120 meters (400 feet) down in its belly.
 The attractions include a bowling alley, an amphitheater that regularly hosts live concerts and a Ferris wheel.
 What’s more, the salt mine also hosts an underground salt lake that you can explore using paddle and rowing boats.